Salma-Yassin/Salma-Yassin/README.md

 <!--💻 I am a self taught Full Stack Developer and a Machine Learning Developer-->
 ```
-📚 I am a Communicatiom and Information Engineering Senior student at Zewail City
+📚 I am a Communication and Information Engineering Senior student at Zewail City
 📝 I have a strong interest in Data Science and Artificial Intelligence
 🔭 Working on Deep Learning & Machine Learning
 🌱 Learning about Computer Vision and Machine Learning stuff